rapidsai/deployment/source/hpc.md

 Place a module file in your cluster's module path so that users can load the environment.
 Replace `<path to miniconda3>` with the absolute path to your conda installation.

+The example below is a Lua modulefile and requires [Lmod](https://lmod.readthedocs.io/).
+Verify that `module --version` reports Lmod before using it.
+If your cluster uses Tcl Environment Modules, ask your cluster admin for the equivalent Tcl modulefile.

 ```bash
 mkdir -p /opt/modulefiles/rapids